Explanation of Procedure and/or Diagnosis

 Preparing for Surgery

-Patients who are scheduled for elbow replacement surgery should discontinue all anti-inflammatory (Advil, Aleve, Ibuprofen, Naprosyn, meloxicam, etc.) 7-10 days prior to surgery to decrease intra-operative bleeding.
+Patients who are scheduled for arthroscopic elbow surgery should discontinue all anti-inflammatory (Advil, Aleve, Ibuprofen, Naprosyn, meloxicam, etc.) 7-10 days prior to surgery to decrease intra-operative bleeding.
 Medications that thin the blood need to be discontinued as well (aspirin, warfarin, Plavix), please consult with your primary care physician prior to stopping these medications.
-Many vitamins and supplements have blood-thinning properties and should be stopped as well 7-10 days prior to surgery.
+Many vitamins and supplements have blood thinning properties and should be stopped as well 7-10 days prior to surgery.

 You should have nothing to eat or drink after midnight the night prior to your surgery, except medications that you are instructed to take by our surgical team with a sip of water.
 We recommend you wear loose fitting clothing that is easy for you to dress into after surgery.
 Please leave all jewelry at home, no jewelry will be allowed on the operative arm due to risks with swelling.